George

 Our mission is to build leaders of character.
 We do so by offering hands-on and experiential training in partnership with the Navy and its sister services to instill the highest ideals of honor, respect, commitment, and service.

-We offer two programs: The Naval Sea Cadet Corps (NSCC) program for high-schoolers and the Navy League Cadet Corps (NLCC) for middle-schoolers.
+We offer two programs: The Naval Sea Cadet Corps (NSCC) program for ages 13-18 and the Navy League Cadet Corps (NLCC) for ages 10-13.

 Greatness